PerMalmberg/du-yfs/README.md

 * Screen with logo in shutdown state - configurable at compile time
 * Fix screen data
 * EM Stop button
-* When checking if on path, differentiate between traveling to or from point.

 * More natural manual control